New Zealand Special Air Service: Selection

 To join the NZSAS Regiment, New Zealand Army, Navy, or Air Force personnel must pass a selection course, with the course varying depending on the role they seek within the Regiment.
 In 2011 the selection course was also opened to civilians; they spend two days preparing for the selection course learning military skills considered necessary to compete safely against military applicants.
 In 2007, a four part documentary NZSAS: First Among Equals was produced on the selection course and training.

-Special Air Service / Commando
+Special Air Service

-The SAS selection standard remains the same, with the full course aiming to identify "self-disciplined individuals who are capable of working effectively as part of a small group under stressful conditions for long periods of time".
+The NZSAS selection standard remains the same, with the full course aiming to identify "self-disciplined individuals who are capable of working effectively as part of a small group under stressful conditions for long periods of time".
 However, the earlier phases of the selection course have been opened up to candidates who wish to join the Regiment as a Commando.
 This is described as advancing through a series of 'gates'.